 For these purposes, brothers and sisters must be living at the same address as your child.
 Siblings refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, foster brother or sister.
 The definition does not include cousins or other family members sharing a house.

-In Leeds we use a straight-line distance system.
-The Local Authority use a national computer system to run the school-admission system.
-As part of this system there is a program that measures the ‘straight-line’ distance from the centre of the main school building to your home address.
-The point the Local Authority measure to at your home address is determined by the Local Land and Property Gazzetteer (LLPG), which provides coordinates for every dwelling.
-If the Local Authority are not able to match your address with the LLPG then the centre of your dwelling will be used.
+The Local Authority use a straight-line distance system - Geographic Information System (GIS).
+The programme measures the ‘straight-line’ distance from a defined point on the main school building to your home address.
+The point we measure to, at your home address is determined by the Local Land and Property Gazzetteer (LLPG), which provides coordinates for every dwelling.
+If we are not able to match your address with the LLPG then we will use the centre of your dwelling.

 If you don't live in Leeds

-If you live in another local authority and the closest school to your home in a straight line is a Leeds community, voluntary-controlled or foundation school, or academy you will be given the relevant priority under our admissions policy.
+If you live in another local authority but live in the catchment area for our school, your application will receive the relevant priority under our admissions policy.

-If it is found that a false address has been given with the aim of fraudulently securing a school place, that place may be withdrawn, even if the child has already started at the school.
+If it is found that an intentionally misleading or false address has been given with the aim of fraudulently securing a school place, that place may be withdrawn, even if the child has already started at the school.

 If you return the preference form after the deadline we cannot guarantee to consider your preferences at the same time as those received on time.
-Any primary applications returned after 24 February 2019 will only be dealt with once all other preferences have been considered, unless there are significant and exceptional reasons.
+Any applications returned after 12 February 2020 will only be dealt with once all other preferences have been considered, unless there are significant and exceptional reasons.
 Late applications received at that point will be considered before placements are made (where no preference could be met)

 Parents will be asked to accept the offer of a place directly with Deighton Gates Primary School.
-This will not affect their position on any waiting list for a higher preference, or their right to appeal.
+This will not affect your position on any waiting list for a higher preference, or the right to appeal.
 Parents who do not wish to accept the offer, or do not accept the offer within a reasonable time, may have the place withdrawn.
 This may leave your child without a school place.